 Assignment Title or Grade Requirement Description Homework All homework problems are to be done using Hawkes Learning to enhance the understanding of the material.
 Students will be able to single sign on to access the program as soon as they register for the class.
 Exams 1, 2, and 3 All exams are designed to measure knowledge of presented course material.
-Quizzes (6 Quizzes) Quizzes are designed to measure knowledge of material presented during the week.
-In-class activities or Each instructor will administer a 5 - 10 minute activity during class to check students' understanding of the material.
+Quizzes Quizzes are designed to measure knowledge of material presented during the week.
+In-class activities Each instructor will administer a 5 - 10 minute activity during class to check students' understanding of the material.
 Students must be present to participate.
-Final Exam A cumulative final exam will be done at the end of the semester to measure cumulative knowledge of course material.
+No make-up.
+Attendance, Accreditation Project Final Exam A cumulative final exam will be done at the end of the semester to measure cumulative knowledge of course material.